maateen/bangla-web-fonts/fonts/_index.md

 ## Maintainer

-Maksudur Rahman Maateen is a DevOps/Platform Engineer specializing in Cloud Infrastructure Architecture and Site Reliability Engineering.
-An advocate for open-source technologies, he actively promotes Ubuntu and Python programming in Bangladesh.
-While maintaining this Bengali Font CDN project, he continues his professional work in cloud infrastructure while pursuing interests in reading, cooking, and philosophical observations.
-Visit [maateen.me](https://maateen.me/) to learn more about his work.
+Maksudur Rahman Maateen is a DevOps/Platform Engineer with expertise in Cloud Infrastructure Architecture and Site Reliability Engineering.
+As an open-source advocate, he champions Ubuntu and Python programming within the Bangladeshi tech community.
+Beyond maintaining the Bengali Font CDN project, he focuses on advancing cloud infrastructure solutions while exploring his passions for literature, culinary arts, and philosophical inquiry.
+Learn more about his work at [maateen.me](https://maateen.me/).

 ## License